Xuan Loke

-Tze-Xuan Loke (子轩, /zh/; born 26 March 2005) is a professional footballer who plays for the Wellington Phoenix.
-Born in Singapore, he represents New Zealand at international level.
+Tze-Xuan Loke (陆志轩, /zh/; born 26 March 2005) is a professional footballer who plays for the Wellington Phoenix.
+Born in Singapore, he represents New Zealand at the youth level.

 Club career

 Youth career

 Born in Singapore, Loke moved to Dunedin with his parents at a young age.
 Loke played for Green Island and Dunedin Technical at youth and senior level, before joining the Olé Football Academy in 2021.
 In 2022, Loke joined the Phoenix academy.

 Wellington Phoenix

 Loke signed his first pro-contract for the club on 20 December 2024, after captaining the reserves side.
 On 6 August 2024, Loke made his debut for the Wellington Phoenix in an Australia Cup match against South Melbourne.